 Comhaltas Insurance Policy provides cover for all Branch Activities.
-While Comhaltas has an Insurance Policy the following guidelines must be adhered to:
+While Comhaltas has an Insurance Policy, the following guidelines must be adhered to:

 Ensure adults are first to arrive at the venue.

 Ensure classes are supervised if or when the tutor has to leave the room.